keboola/aws-s3-extractor/README.md

 - `#secretAccessKey` (required) -- AWS Secret Access Key
 - `bucket` (required) -- AWS S3 bucket name, it's region will be autodetected
 - `key` (required) -- Search key prefix, optionally ending with a `*` wildcard. all filed downloaded with a wildcard are stored in `/data/out/files/wildcard` folder.
+- `saveAs` (required) -- Store downloaded file(s) into a defined file/folder (for wildcards).
 - `includeSubfolders` (optional) -- Download also all subfolders, only available with a wildcard in the search key prefix.
 Subfolder structure will be flattened, `/` in the path will be replaced with a `-` character, eg `folder1/file1.csv => folder1-file1.csv`.
 Existing `-` characters will be escaped with an extra `-` character to resolve possible collisions, eg. `collision-file.csv => collision--file.csv`.
 - `newFilesOnly` (optional) -- Download only new files.
 Last file timestamp is stored in the `lastDownloadedFileTimestamp` property of the state file.

 ### Sample configurations